 Similarly, the word ‘beef’ in a brand name or logo can bring overwhelmingly negative feedback in India, where cows are sacred.

 Rebranding is one of the strategies to reduce that potential conflict or negative feedback from the populace of that specific culture, and it may or may not accompany modifications in the product itself for catering to the specific market.
 Learn how branding will be collaborating with AI to revolutionize marketing.

 Sometimes a product is so successful that the producing company changes its name to the product’s name, effectively rebranding itself to its brand.
 This trend is prevalent in tiny businesses with a single successful outcome.
 It undertook to capitalize on the product’s market goodwill and use it to promote its future products.

 To conclude, these are the answers to what is rebranding and why the need for it.
 There might be several other reasons why a company decided to rebrand or combine two or more reasons stated above.
 Whatever the case, the core concepts remain the same – to cultivate an ‘image’ in the market.
 All the effort is to serve one essential core purpose – to survive and make profits by any means in the highly competitive market.

-If you want to learn more about marketing and branding, Liverpool Business School & upGrad offers Global MBA program which helps you to transform your career.
+If you want to learn more about marketing and branding, Liverpool Business School & upGrad offers Master of Business Administration (MBA) Liverpool Business School which helps you to transform your career.
 The program provides 1-on-1 mentorship from industry leaders, 1-week immersion program at University campus, dual credentials (MBA from LBS & PGPM from IMT), network with peers at offline basecamps and more.